 What it's best at: Can run virtual campaigns or augment pen-and-paper ones.
 A dynamic lighting system tracks player vision and integrated video/voice chat simplifies online play.

 Website: Roll20 | Price: Free, or $5 per month for a premium account that supports up to 1GB of uploadable assets for customization.

 If all that talk of money frightens you, take heart: Roll20 is free and fun.
-It may not have official Dungeons & Dragons modules, but it does have user-made D&D projects as well as native support for webcams, freehand drawing, Google Hangouts, and a "3D Quantum Roll" that (get this) grants true randomness "based on the power fluctuations of a split beam of light."
-It boasts a "jukebox" that lets you yank music and ambient sounds from SoundCloud's full library (although it won't let you upload your own music), and it allows a dizzying range of customization for maps, tokens, and more.
+It has native support for webcams, freehand drawing, Google Hangouts, and a "3D Quantum Roll" that (get this) grants true randomness "based on the power fluctuations of a split beam of light."
+It boasts a jukebox that lets you upload your own music, as well as using audio from their partners BattleBards, Tabletop Audio, and Incompetech.
+It allows a dizzying range of customization for maps, tokens, and more.
 Its menus are a bit drab, but they're intuitive almost to the point of genius, and the package is especially celebrated for its fantastic line-of-sight dynamic lighting system.

 Small wonder that over a million players reportedly use Roll20 regularly.
 The forums are full of helpful players happily answering even the most noobie questions, and it has a built-in tool that easily lets players find open games of their choosing.
 Importing is a breeze.

 But these are hardly deal killers.
-And if you're relatively new to D&D and want a friendly place to hop in, Roll20's probably the best place to do it outside of a dining room table with friends.
+If you're relatively new to D&D and want a friendly place to hop in, Roll20's probably the best place to do it outside of a dining room table with friends.